enyineer/twitch-api-proxy/README.md

 It helps by handling the OAuth flow necessary to access the Twitch API.
 You can then call `http://localhost:6776/helix/<endpoint>` and access token renewal will be handled by this Proxy.

+You can then send Requests to this Proxy, for example from your Elgato Stream Deck to call API functionality.

+I'm using this Proxy for example to create Polls from my Elgato Stream Deck by using the [Weg Requests Plugin](https://apps.elgato.com/plugins/gg.datagram.web-requests) for my Stream Deck.

 # Features

 - Brings a webserver that handles the [Authorization code grant flow](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#authorization-code-grant-flow) with Twitch